 Are there any limitations with additional supports?

 Participants need to be able to toilet independently.
-Those participants with a medical diagnosis, (ie seizure disorder), will be considered in need of extra support.
-All other medical conditions will be assessed individually and the Program Director will determine the support needed upon completion of the in-take process.
+All medical conditions will be assessed individually and the Program Director will determine the support needed upon completion of the in-take process.

 What makes COF unique?

 - Programming centered around socialization

 - Participant Profile packet filled out by families and participants

 - In-take meeting scheduled with the Program Director and Program Leader